platformio/platformio-docs/plus/unit-testing.rst

 Test Transport
 --------------

-|PIOUTE| engine uses different transports to communicate with a
+|PIOUTE| uses different transports to communicate with a
 target device.
 By default, it uses ``Serial/UART`` transport provided by a :ref:`projectconf_env_framework`.
 For example, when ":ref:`projectconf_env_framework` = ``arduino``", the first available